Amirabs7/Tunisia-democracy-analysis/README.md

 ## 📈 Key Insights

-🔴 Before 2011: Tunisia ranked extremely low on democracy scales, with nearly zero political competition or participation under Ben Ali.
+- Before 2011: Tunisia ranked extremely low on democracy scales, with nearly zero political competition or participation under Ben Ali.
 - 2010–2011: The Arab Spring sparked a democratic breakthrough, captured in the ERT dataset as a major regime change.
 - 2012–2014: Democratic indicators peaked as Tunisia drafted a new constitution, held free elections, and gained international recognition.
 - Post-2019 Decline: Political instability, presidential overreach, and weakened institutions triggered a democratic regression — visible in falling polyarchy and liberal democracy scores.
 - The Trajectory Remains Fragile: Despite democratic gains, Tunisia's experience shows how easily reforms can reverse without strong safeguards.

+  ---

+  ## 👩‍💻 Author

+Amira Ben Salem  : 📧 besamira77@gmail.com

   ---